 Hi Travel Junkies,

-The leaves are changing colors, football is back, and companies are putting pumpkin spice in every product imaginable.
+The leaves are changing colors, football is back (sort of, anyway), and companies are putting pumpkin spice in every product imaginable.

 Which can only mean one thing; Southwest Companion Pass season is here!